Q. What are the requirements for an applicant for financial support from Genesis?

 The project should be specific and strategic within the mission of the applicant and the general development of the Kingdom of God.
 The project should proclaim the truth about our living loving God.
 Once implemented, the project should produce some multiplier effect.
 The project should plan to become self-funding in a reasonable time.

 Q. Does Genesis support property projects?

 As a general rule, Genesis does not support the development of property and plant for Christian organisations.
 We are more interested in supporting the development of intangible activities that will be undertaken in the property and plant.

 Q. What projects are excluded?

 - Tax restrictions: Genesis Charitable Foundation can only distribute to organisations that have Deductible Gift Recipient (Item 1) (DGR) status.
 Genesis Life Foundation can only give to organisations that have Income Tax Exempt Charity and Tax Concessional Charity (TCC) status.
 For New Zealand applicants, the organisation must be registered on the Charities Register.

-- Geographic restrictions: The Genesis Foundations tend to favour organisations based in Australia and New Zealand.
+- Geographic restrictions: The Genesis Foundations will only consider applications from organisations based in Australia and New Zealand.